monomelodies/emily/README.md

 might also use translations etc.

 ## Setting the recipient, adding attachments etc.
-The return value of `Emily\Message::get` is simply a `Swift_Message` (with all variables replaced), so you can do what you want with it.
+The return value of `Monomelodies\Emily\Message::get` is simply a `Swift_Message` (with all variables replaced), so you can do what you want with it.
 Note that after any variable change, you'll need to re-call `get` to receive an updated version.

 ## Testing emails
 Of course, you could just write a scripts that constantly mails your test mails